Skip to main content

 What should I order at Storie d'Amore?

 The kitchen's stated approach is complex and abundant rather than minimalist, with chef Davide Filippetto building dishes around ingredient variations and imaginative pairings — so the tasting menu format is likely to show that best.
-The wine list is described as extensive, and pairing is worth considering at this price point.
+The wine list is described as extensive, pairing is worth considering at this price point.
 Specific dishes are not documented in the available venue data, so ask the front-of-house team what is performing well on the current menu.

 Location